Codex DNA Inc. (DNAY) Reveals an Earnings Mystery

-Codex DNA Inc. (NASDAQ:DNAY) went up by 29.91% from its latest closing price compared to the recent 1-year high of $25.70.
-The company’s stock price has collected -27.21% of loss in the last five trading sessions.
+Codex DNA Inc. (NASDAQ:DNAY) went up by 15.02% from its latest closing price compared to the recent 1-year high of $25.70.
+The company’s stock price has collected 2.94% of gains in the last five trading sessions.

 Is It Worth Investing in Codex DNA Inc. (NASDAQ :DNAY) Right Now?